 - ShieldSim - Always goes for the shield.

 - RocketSim - Only uses explosive weapons.

-- KazeSim - If this simulant spots you, it will try to attack you no matter what the odds are.
+- KazeSim - If this simulant spots the player, it will try to attack them no matter what the odds are.

 - FistSim - Like the PeaceSim, only more dangerous with the fists.